chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 #. `Set up a GitHub account`_.
 The "Free" plan is sufficient for contributing to
    Chapel.

 #.
+Use the GitHub web interface to create a fork of the Chapel repo by visiting
+   https://github.com/chapel-lang/chapel and clicking the 'Fork' button (see also `Fork the repo`_).

+#.
 Make sure you have configured your environment to work with
    git.
 See `Git tips for Chapel developers`_ for details, particularly if you are new to git.

-#.
-Use the GitHub web interface to create a fork of the Chapel repo by visiting
-   https://github.com/chapel-lang/chapel and clicking the 'Fork' button (see also `Fork the repo`_).
-Then `configure your local git`_ and check out your fork

 #.
 Make sure you understand how to sign your commits with respect to the DCO.